Jane Banta, PATH Registered Instructor, Barn Assistant

 Trish has a Bachelor of Arts in Economics from Holy Cross College and a Masters of Arts in Visual Arts Administration from New York University.
 She has served on a number of boards of directors, including a term as President for Family Connections, which provides education services to low income families.

 She grew up on Long Island and rode horses as a teenager.
-She has lived in New York City, northern California and moved with her husband Rich and three children to Basking Ridge seven years ago.
+She has lived in New York City, northern California and moved with her husband Rich and three children to Basking Ridge eight years ago.
 Most of her free time is spent cheering for her kids – either from the stands at a hockey rink or from the audience at a dance performance.

-Holland Kochanski, Barn Manager, PATH Registered Instructor & Camp Director
+Holland Kochanski, Barn Manager, Camp Director & PATH Registered Instructor

 Holland was born and raised in New Jersey, and enjoys spending time with her family.
 She and her husband live in Somerville.

-Casey McMahon, Registered Instructor
+Casey McMahon, PATH Registered Instructor

 Casey is a PATH Intl.
 Certified instructor and teaches lessons for the adaptive riding program.
 Casey grew up riding horses, owning her own for over 10 years.
 Her riding is primarily hunter-jumper based, but she has a background in basic dressage and western riding as well.
 Casey worked at a therapeutic horseback riding program on Long Island for many years teaching lessons, doing summer camp, and aided in other programs, such as work study and at-risk youth programs.
 She graduated from Delaware Valley College with a BS in General Science for Secondary Education.
 Casey has both a PA and NJ teaching certificate and currently works as a behavioral support staff member.